gwierzchowski/datconv/DESCR.rst

 *Logger*
     All messages intended to be presented to user are being send (except few very initial error messages) to Logger classes from Python standard package ``logging``.
-This script can use all logging comfiguration power available in this package.
+Datconv can use all logging comfiguration power available in this package.

 In this version of package following compoments are included:

-* Readers: XML.
+* Readers: XML, CSV, JSON.
 * Filters: Few basic/sample filters.
-* Writers: XML, CSV, XPath (helper module).
+* Writers: XML, CSV, XPath (helper module), JSON.

-Currently program functionality is limited by lack of available readers and writters.
+So Datconv program can be used to convert files between XML, CVS and JSON formats.
-However it may be usefull in case you have some files in custom program/company specific data format  that you want to look up or convert.
-Then it is enough to write the reader component compatible with
-Datconv API and let do the rest by Datconv.
+However it may be also usefull in case you have some files in custom program/company specific data format that you want to look up or convert.
+Then it is enough to write the reader component for your cutom data format compatible with Datconv API and let do the rest by Datconv.
 Actually this is how I'm using this program in my work.

 Package repository and home page: `Datconv Project <https://github.com/gwierzchowski/datconv>`_.